codechimp-org/AppRater/README.md

 AppRater is a library for Android designed to facilitate easy prompting of users to rate your app within the Google Play store.

+AppRater inherits your theming so can be used with light or dark variants as seen here;

 ![Example Image Dark][1] ![Example Image Light][2]

 To use simply add the library to your app and make one call within your onCreate method as follows;